idelairre/TumblrFox/README.md

 + Use Firebase to store data server side and speed up initial caching (in development)
 + Select from multiple users
 + Filter seen posts
++ Look ahead on dashboard posts/cache sessions

 ## To do

 + Find a way to speed up caching process
 + Find better template system (Mustache is looking like a good lightweight option)
 + Thin out post model
++ Improve file structure organization
 + Remove event listeners where possible
-+ Remove all vestiges of Tumblr code style
++ Remove all vestiges of Tumblr code style/weird minified code
 + Leverage Tumblr libraries/mixins more to clean up code

 ## Relevant development posts